👉

 Instructions and Help about Army personnel records

-How to get World War 2 military records learn how to get a World War two vets military records if your next of kin to a deceased World War two vet a member of the general public or a vet seeking access to your own records you will need a computer with internet access any available military records a computer printer a death certificate of a veteran a hired researcher and perseverance step 1 search for any available military records online having information such as the vets service number can help cut through government red tape step 2 go to the National Archives access to archival databases aad online database to a field in search of army enlistment records a fielded search can require the veterans full name service number state of residence place of enlistment and/or birth year step 3 use the e Vectrex online database to directly request copies of a vets military records only vets and deceased vets next of kin are allowed access step 4 print out the signature verification form from Yvette Rex mail or fax the signed form for next of kin and food proof of death of the veteran proof of death can include a death certificate a letter from the funeral home or a published newspaper obituary step 5 go to the National personnel records Center website if you're not a world war two vet or next-of-kin of a deceased vet print fill out and mail standard form 180 step 6 hire a researcher for more complicated searches a good starting point is the list of researchers for hire on the National Archives website did you know 80 percent of all military personnel files from 1912 to 1961 or destroyed in the 1973 fire at the National personnel records Center.
+How to get World War 2 military records?
+Learn how to obtain military records of World War two veterans if you are their next of kin, a member of the general public, or a veteran seeking access to your own records.
+To begin, you will need a computer with internet access, any available military records, a computer printer, a death certificate of the veteran, a hired researcher (if necessary), and perseverance.
+Step 1: Search online for any available military records.
+Having information such as the veteran's service number can help expedite the process and bypass government bureaucracy.
+Step 2: Visit the National Archives website and access the online database called Access to Archival Databases (AAD).
+Here, you can conduct a fielded search for army enlistment records.
+This search may require the veteran's full name, service number, state of residence, place of enlistment, and/or birth year.
+Step 3: Utilize the E Vectrex online database to directly request copies of the veteran's military records.
+Only veterans and deceased veterans' next of kin are granted access to this database.
+Step 4: Print the signature verification form from Yvette Rex's website.
+Sign the form and submit it by mail or fax along with proof of the veteran's death for next of kin.
+Proof of death can include a death certificate, a letter from the funeral home, or a published newspaper obituary.
+Step 5: If you are not a World War two veteran or next-of-kin to a deceased veteran, visit the National Personnel Records Center website.
+Print, fill out, and mail the Standard Form 180 to request records.
+Step 6: Consider hiring a researcher for more complex searches.
+The National Archives website provides a list of researchers available for hire.
+Did you know that approximately 80 percent of all military personnel files from 1912 to...